JPatel87/smoothie-selector/README.md

 * To create a program that is useful for target users.
 * To create a program to that is of industry standard.

-### User Stories
+### User needs

 User would like:

 * To be able to open up the program and immediately be able to grasp what its purpose is.
-* The program is clean and consistent in layout.
-* The program is easier to follow through.
+* A program that is appealing and easy to follow through.
-* The program asks relevant questions to help identify a smoothie recipe that meets their needs.
+* A program that asks relevant questions and eventually identifies a smoothie recipe that meets their preferences.
+* The program to display all the necessary details of a smoothie recipe such as the ingrediants, method and nutritional data.

 ## Features

 ### Existing Features

 #### General structure and formatting
-* The colours used throughout this program are; red, green, yellow and white.
-* This is to make the program look appealing and also help distinguish certain pieces of text.
 * The main body of text is in white font and only key pieces of text have been styled in a different colour to highlight their importance.
-* The text is written in an informal manner and lines of text have been separated with white space, to make the information easier to digest for the user.
-* Between each key statement there is a time delay before the next statement is printed, which also helps the reader to digest the events that are happening.
-* The text displayed to the user is systematic, kept to a minimum and is focussed to make it easy for the user to follow through and keep on topic.

 * The program structure is based on the below flow diagram.

 Structure of program: